tanaybasak/designsystem/scss/components/accordion/readme.md

 For controlled accordion

-Snippet of controlled accordion
+Snippet of controlled trigger

 For uncontrolled accordion

-Snippet of uncontrolled accordion
+Snippet of uncontrolled trigger

 ##### HTML

 For controlled accordion

-Snippet of controlled accordion
+Snippet of controlled html

 For uncontrolled accordion

-Snippet of uncontrolled accordion
+Snippet of uncontrolled html